Parents as Rock Stars or Radically New? (Philippians 3:7-8)

 Paul (Saul) was a rock star in his own right: a rabbinical rock star.
 When you read Philippians 3:4-6, you can see why Paul had more reason for “confidence in the flesh” than anyone else.
 If anyone had reason to be self-assured because of the way things were in his physical world it was Paul.
 But when Jesus met Paul on the road to Damascus, he became radically new.

-Can we fathom the idea that all of our parenting accomplishments in the flesh are worth less than nothing compared to knowing Christ?
+In my life, that bucket includes my parenting.
+If you're a parent, can you fathom the idea that all of your parenting accomplishments in the flesh are worth less than nothing compared to knowing Christ?
 That’s hard for us to swallow.
 Truth be told, most of us have a little lingering desire to be rock stars.
 And this desire creeps into our parenting.
 If you are striving to be a good parent, that’s a good thing.
 But in your striving, what is the source of your confidence, your boasting, your joy?

 Rock star parents put “confidence in the flesh.”
 They seek self-assurance from the way things are in their physical world.
 They feel good about themselves when they accomplish some parenting goal or fine tune some parenting skill.
 They gain bragging rights if things go well.
 When things don’t go well they are undone.
 Their joy level rises and falls with the applause at the end of the show.
 That’s an exhausting way to live.